 Academic Services Recognition Scheme

 Across the Directorate we have been looking at new ways to recognise and reward staff for their tireless hard work and contributions.
-We will be implementing an annual recognition scheme designed to celebrate colleagues outstanding dedication to Academic Services and the Imperial community.
+In 2022 we implemented an annual recognition scheme designed to celebrate colleagues outstanding dedication to Academic Services and the Imperial community.

-If you have any questions relating to the scheme please contact Gemma Sutcliffe (email@example.com)
+If you have any questions relating to the scheme please contact Anushka Patel (firstname.lastname@example.org)

 It is important that the composition of this panel represents a cross-section of the teams within Academic Services and includes colleagues at a range of job levels.
 The panel will consist of one representative per team that should remain the same year on year, winners from the previous year will be invited to join if they so wish.
 For the Team award, one team member should be put forward to join the panel.

 The panel will be briefed on the importance of confidentiality and should a panel member or associated line manager/direct report be nominated for an award; they will not be present whilst the nomination is discussed in order to ensure impartiality.
-The panel for 2022 will be as follows;
+The panel for 2023 was:

 Julie Hartill - Centre for Academic English

 Ulrika Wernmark-Kent - Centre for Continuing Professional Development

 Robyn Lowe - Digital Media Lab